enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Here's how to they turn every content they come accross into meaningful material

+1. They don't create every post from scratch.
+If anything, the more they post, the easier the process becomes.
+2. They don't obsess on  as it slows them down
-As content creators, nothing hurts like writing too much hours, for too little people to see it.
-What @fortelabs do is to take away
+*As content creators, nothing hurts like putting too much hours, for too little people to see it.
+What @fortelabs do is to take away*

 Procrastination is not why you abandonned your blog.
 You don't give up on your blog because you procrastinated.
 You give up because: